bienzaaron/vite-plugin-inline-source/README.md

 A Vite plugin which inlines source files in HTML files where the `inline-source` attribute is present.
 This is similar in premise to [vite-plugin-singlefile](https://github.com/richardtallent/vite-plugin-singlefile), but allows you to control which assets are inlined.

-This plugin was heavily influence by [markup-inline-loader](https://github.com/asnowwolf/markup-inline-loader) for webpack.
+This plugin was heavily influenced by [markup-inline-loader](https://github.com/asnowwolf/markup-inline-loader) for webpack.
 I wanted the same functionality, but couldn't find a suitable replacement in the Vite ecosystem.

 ## Example Usage